The Pulse: Paris

 Nor was art merely the spirit of the age — the fin de siècle, the Renaissance, postmodernism, or whatever.
 In her chapter, Fin du Fin de Siècle, she argued that if the times determined art, then the definition of art would constantly change, which was as bad as no definition at all.
 Instead, art was a constant: it was the desire to express our inner conflicts and resolutions.
 To play out the drama of our lives.
 This desire was as old as our struggle to accommodate ourselves to the world around us.
-If the artist reached to the stars — peopling them with dramas that showed us who we were in mythic terms — that same artist hoped we'd draw these dramas down into our daily lives.
+Even when the artist reached faraway to the stars — peopling them with dramas that showed us who we were in mythic terms — that same artist hoped we'd draw these dramas down into our daily lives.
 On earth as it is in heaven.

 Martine argued that consuming and creating art were fundamentally different, and illustrated this with the lives of her mother and father.
 Their suicides, she argued, were the result of them living other people's versions of art, instead of creating their own.
 They failed in their art because they failed to become artists.
 That is, they failed to dramatize their own inner torments in ways that worked them through, providing catharsis to alleviate the stagnation of tragedy, and providing a runway of laughter to fly over the head of absurdity.
 They lost themselves in the dramas — and in the aesthetic theories — of other people, instead of creating their own patterns that allowed them to adapt to the world around them.
 In brief, they failed because they didn’t follow Blake’s credo: I must create a system or be enslaved by another man's.